elevateforhumanity/fix2/DEPLOYMENT_STATUS_CURRENT.md

 ## 🎯 Summary

-The Elevate Connects Directory (fix2 repository) is **build-ready** and prepared for deployment to Vercel.
+The Elevate for Humanity (fix2 repository) is **build-ready** and prepared for deployment to Vercel.
 All build errors have been resolved, and the application compiles successfully.

 ---